kp4ws/snowpoles/README.md

 - **Depth Conversion:** Recalculates final snow depths if any measurements or metadata files are updated after predictions are ran (avoids having to run prediction step again).
 `python src/depth_conversion.py`

+- **Weather Station Data Comparison:** Compares the target camera site against ground truth data from the specified weather station.
+Note, both the target camera and weather station names are hardcoded in the script.
+`python src/compare_station_data.py`

 ## Expected Outputs
 Upon successful execution of the full pipeline, you will generate several outputs across the different steps: